pacopedraza/HackflightSim/README.md

 ## Hardware

-We are developing HackflightSim under Windows 10 on an HP Z440 workstation with 32GB of RAM, a solid-state drive, and and NVIDIA GeForce GTX 1080 Ti graphics card.
+We are currently developing HackflightSim on the following two platforms (both using solid-state drives):
+* HP Z440 workstation with 32GB RAM and NVIDIA GeForce GTX 1080 Ti, running Windows 10
+* HP Z230 workstation with 16GB RAM and NVIDIA Quadro K620 GPU running Ubuntu 16.04
 It may however be possible to develop on a less &ldquo;loaded&rdquo;
 machine &ndash; see [here](https://docs.unrealengine.com/latest/INT/GettingStarted/RecommendedSpecifications/) for the minimum requirements recommended by Unreal Engine.